jhudsl/tidyversecourse/docs/01-intro.md

 With regard to entering a person's sex, we were talking about how to code observations for a specific variable; however, consistency also matters when you're choosing how to name a variable.
 If you use the variable name "ID" in one spreadsheet, use the same variable name ("ID") in the next spreadsheet.
 Do not change it to "id" (capitalization matters!) or "identifier" or anything else in the next spreadsheet.
 Be consistent!

 Consistency matters across every step of the analysis.
 Name your files in a consistent format.
 Always code dates in a consistent format (discussed further below).
 Avoid extra spaces in cells.
-If you're careful about and consistent in data entry, it will be incredibly helpful when you get to analysis.
+Being careful and consistent in data entry will be incredibly helpful when you get to the point of analyzing your data.

 ![Be Consistent!](https://docs.google.com/presentation/d/1JTG8Kt9htfyNsGQcsleHZNNXHKLe1zUlOb-SsnVNf54/export/png?id=1JTG8Kt9htfyNsGQcsleHZNNXHKLe1zUlOb-SsnVNf54&pageid=g326e316938_0_81)